 Which level is right for me?

 1. Little or no computer experience?

-Enroll in Personal Computing for Beginners.
-You’ll learn the basics, such as how to turn on a computer, type, search the Internet, and send email.
+Enroll in PC for Beginners.
+You’ll learn the basics, such as how to turn on a computer, type, search the internet, and send email.

 2. Know the basics and want to learn more?

 You can test out of our basic class and enroll in Office Track, which introduces you to Microsoft Office.
 Before taking this class, you should have basic computer skills and be able to use email.